Xallt/NotionRecipeCollector/README.md

 # Notion Recipe Collector

 Project intented to eventually deploy a fancy home menu to a website.

-For now it's just a Notion API script
+Mini-repo with a Ruby gem intended to be imported into a Jekyll website.

+- Python script that gets recipe data from the Notion API
+- Ruby gem with a single class that uses the Python script to return the recipes

 ## Setup